 Barrie Prep: Student Life

-- Advisory: Deans plan curriculum and run program, supervise the Advisors (2 CT blocks per cycle)
+- Advisory: Dean of Student Life plans curriculum and run program, supervise the Advisors (2 CT blocks per cycle)

 - Clubs/Committees: Student- and faculty-run clubs that students sign up for by trimester or by year.
 (1 CT block per cycle)

 - Flex Time: Used to house “extra” pieces of our program: ESW Prep, Alumni speakers, etc. (1 CT block per cycle)

 - Office Hours: Teachers are available to answer student questions.

 Barrie Prep requires 100 hours for community service and 75 hours for internships to graduate.
 Community service hours are accrued in grades 9-10 and internship hours in grades 11-12.
 These experiences are facilitated by the Internship Coordinator and the Director of College Counseling.
 The Community Service requirement is expected to transition naturally from the Middle School service learning block that occurs once per cycle.